sensu/catalog/integrations/docker/docker-monitoring/README.md

    "experimental": true
    ```

-   For more information, read [Configure Docker] in the Docker documentation.

    **NOTE**: You do not need to run Prometheus to use Docker's `/metrics` endpoint.

 1. Get the Docker `/metrics` endpoint target URL.
 You will need these target URL elements to install this integration: